-Enable/Disable - Sometimes, port conflict might be occurred.
-To solve such problem, you might want to change port number for CPE.
-Please click Enable and change the port number.
+Port - Sometimes, port conflict might be occurred.
+To solve such problem, you might change port number for CPE.

-Periodic Inform Settings The default setting is Enable.
+Periodic Inform Settings

+The default setting is Enable.
 Please set interval time or schedule time for the router to send notification to CPE.
 Or click Disable to close the mechanism of notification.

-5.14.3 Administrator Password
+3.15.4 Administrator Password